-acceptable civil treatment and respect to

-teachers, school administrators, other

-school personnel, students, and visitors on school property and at school functions.

-Abusive language, cursing, and excessive

-arguing with a teacher are violations of the
+Students should demonstrate acceptable civil treatment and respect to teachers, school administrators, other school personnel, students, and visitors on school property and at school functions.
+Abusive language, cursing, and excessive arguing with a teacher are violations of the code of conduct.

-should

-demonstrate

-Students

-code of conduct.